aw-studio/laravel-states/README.md

 ## Introduction

-The package stores all states in a table, so the course of the states and the corresponding times can be traced.
+The package stores all states in a database table, so all states changes and the corresponding times can be traced.
+Since states are mapped via a relation, no additional migrations need to be created when a new state is needed for a model.

 ## Setup